-GO-Global's Printers Applet allows users to add and remove printers, edit printer properties, set the default printer, select a printer driver, and print test pages.
+GO-Global's Printers Applet allows users to add and remove printers, set the default printer, change printer drivers, edit the settings of printers using native printer drivers, and print test pages.
 The Printers Applet is accessible via the Program Window.
 It lists all the client printers that are configured and all the host printers that the user has access to.
 The list of printers depends on the printer drivers setting in the Admin Console as well as the -ac and printerconfig parameters.